Joel-Singh/typst-resume/main.typ

   company: "Denison University",
   dates: dates-helper(start-date: "Aug 2025", end-date: "Present"),
 )
-- Spearheading the continued robotics club after being founded last year and the entirety of the old exec team leaving.
+- Spearheading the continued existence of robotics after being founded last year.
 - Hosting competitions between the members.
 - Resourcefully using \$3500 of funding.
-- Handling bureacracy aspects such as obtaining club storage and keeping track of who currently has what robot kits checked out.
+- Handling bureacracy aspects such as obtaining on-campus club storage and keeping track of who currently has what robot kits checked out.

 #work(
   title: "Coding Club President",